vanzelleb/mediapipe-pose-object-manipulation/README.md

 ## Moving objects in 3D space through body pose tracking

-The objective of this experiment was to verify if I could move objects in 3D space by tracking my body pose through the webcam and run the whole thing in a browser.
-Maybe it can serve as a starting point for more ambitious projects.
+The objective of this experiment was to verify if I could move objects in 3D space by tracking my body pose through a webcam and run the whole thing in a browser.
+Maybe it serves as a starting point for more ambitious projects.

 ![Juggling balls](public/balls2.jpg)